hurlbertlab/core-transient/Reference/formatting_datasets.md

 # Preparing datasets for analysis

 In this project, we evaluate the proportion of core and transient species at a given site using data collected across a wide range of taxa, regions, and environmental systems.
 A challenge that we face is that ecological data are collected at highly variable spatial, temporal, and biological scales and it is necessary to consistently format the data in preparation for analysis.
 Here we provide instructions associated with formatting datasets and then creating a proportional occurrence and dataset summary files.
-This document is divided into three parts. **Section One** provides instructions on how to format a raw dataset to a consistent set of fields at the finest available spatial and temporal grain. **Section Two** provides instructions on how to make a proportional occurrence data frame after summarizing the data at a given spatial or temporal scale. **Section Three** provides an "R Cheatsheet" to the various functions you will likely use in the preparation of data for analysis.
+This document is divided into three parts.
+This document provides instructions on how to format a raw dataset to a consistent set of fields at the finest available spatial and temporal grain.
+At the end of this document is an "R Cheatsheet" that provides a list of the various functions you will likely use in the preparation of data for analysis.

-## SECTION ONE: CREATING FORMATTED DATASETS
+## OVERVIEW AND INITIAL EXPLORATION

 In the formatting process, we will avoid making any decisions on scale.
 Instead, we want to ensure that the fields are all consistently of the same structure, that only valid species are listed, and count data are summarized by site, date, and species.